2020 Missouri Tigers baseball team

-The 2020 Missouri Tigers baseball team represents the University of Missouri in the 2020 NCAA Division I baseball season.
-The Tigers play their home games at Taylor Stadium under fourth year coach Steve Bieser.
+The 2020 Missouri Tigers baseball team represented the University of Missouri in the 2020 NCAA Division I baseball season.
+The Tigers played their home games at Taylor Stadium under fourth year coach Steve Bieser.

 Previous season

 The Tigers finished 34–22–1 overall, and 13–16–1 in the conference.

 2019 MLB draft

 The Tigers had five players drafted in the 2019 MLB draft.

 Players in bold are signees drafted from high school that will attend Missouri.